BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 - RETRO RETROPOP RETRSHOW.
 These items can be used only from Quick-Edit where the PDA is active.
 The user can examine a PDA message, enter "TSO RETRO" on the command line, and use the cursor to point to a Note line that reflects another element to invoke an assisted PDM execution.
 - PKGMAINT and PMAINTPN.
 These items offer Quick-Edit and Endevor users a fast method for managing package actions.
 While displaying a list of packages, enter "TSO PKGMAINT" on the command line to enable a batch COMMIT/RESET/DELETE action for all the listed packages.
 - QEXPAND and QEXPANDW.
 These two items can be used in Quick-Edit during an edit session as an "expand includes" utility.
 By entering "QEXPAND" on the command line, and moving the cursor to a COPY, ++INCLUDE, or -INC statement, the user invokes the tool to copy the content of the member referenced on the line into the edit session as NOTE lines.
-- Itens in the ENDIEIM1-the-ISPF-Edit-Service-Initial-Macro folder empower Quick-Edit to bypass its normal edit session, and to initiate other processing
+- Items in the ENDIEIM1-the-ISPF-Edit-Service-Initial-Macro folder empower Quick-Edit to bypass its normal edit session, and to initiate other processing